JammieLannie/Sawayo/README.md

 Sawayo, a discord bot for osu!
 This is a repository of Sawayo bot.
-The bot still in development, will need more time for the project
+The bot is still in development, will need more time for the project

 ## Introduction
 This bot is built on [`discord.js v12`](https://discord.js.org/#/docs/main/v12/general/welcome), commands like check osu!osu info or more.